johnalanbrook/prosperon/docs/input.md

 ## actions & input maps
 Actions are a named input, ideal for game controls.
 Rather than say that "x" jumps, it might be better to name a "jump" action.

+## Blocking
+If 'block' is set to false on the input object, it will not block lower inputs from using the controls.